-Our loving and language enriched toddler (1.5 and 2 years old) community will meet the needs of growing toddlers.
-At The Montessori School your toddler will be given opportunities to develop basic motor coordination, independence and language skills.
-Our trained and caring Montessori teachers will be able to adjust to your toddlers' needs as they experience their first contact with other children and learn to participate in a cooperative group.
+Our loving and language rich toddler community will meet the needs of growing toddlers (1.5 and 2-years-old).
+At The Montessori School, your toddler will be given opportunities to develop basic motor coordination, independence, and language skills.
+Our trained and caring Montessori teachers will be able to adjust to your toddler's needs as they experience their first contact with other children and learn to participate in a cooperative group.

-The Montessori preschool classroom flourishes under the guidance of a Montessori directress in a "prepared environment".
-During the formative years (between three and six), children easily learn the skills of reading, writing, and arithmetic which they find fascinating.
+The Montessori preschool classroom flourishes under the guidance of a Montessori teacher in a "prepared environment."
+During the formative years (between three and six), children easily learn the skills of reading, writing, and arithmetic, which they find fascinating.

 Activities in the preschool classroom include "practical life" (cooking, manners, personal care...), early language and number work, introduction to cultures and geography, art and music activities, Spanish, botany, and zoology.

-A Montessori preschool education develops a creative, caring, confident child where learning is fun.
+A Montessori preschool education develops a creative, caring, confident child who loves to learn.

 Our elementary program provides a challenging learning environment designed to stimulate curiosity and support moral, physical, and intellectual development.